How the new Google Analytics Multi-Channel Funnel API led to marketing insights that rocked and rolled.

 This initial analysis highlighted the benefits of doing deeper research into year over year and comparing various events.
 Timely and specific messaging through each social media outlets could lead to earlier sellout of the events.
 Social media plays a huge role in influencing potential buyers who might discover/discuss on Facebook, Twitter and other social outlets, and eventually turn to the website to complete their purchase.
 Multi-Channel Funnels analysis reveals the role of social media as a clear and undoubtedly key component of the overall show experience and how they assist ecommerce conversions.

-This entry was posted in Web Analytics and tagged Google Analytics, multi-channel funnels.
+This entry was posted in Technology, Web Analytics and tagged Google Analytics, multi-channel funnels.
 Bookmark the permalink.

 “The initial analysis was great.
 I’m very interested in getting Tableau Software and Analytics Canvas asap.
 I also want to start budgeting extra funds for Cardinal Path analysts.
 They are geniuses and great to work with.”